-- Trauma or assault: the coagulopathy that occurs in the setting of trauma is unique in its pathogenesis, aided by tissue injury factors.
-It can occur in the absence of significant fluid administration, clotting factor depletion or hypothermia.
+- Trauma or assault: the coagulopathy that occurs in a trauma setting is unique in its pathogenesis, aided by tissue injury factors.
+It can occur in the absence of significant fluid administration, clotting factor depletion, or hypothermia

-- Vascular disease such as ruptured aneurysm: fortunately seldom, sudden loss of blood volume in such situations makes them potentially lethal.
+- Vascular disease, such as a ruptured aneurysm; while rare, the sudden loss of blood volume in such situations makes them potentially lethal

 - Genetic bleeding disease, such as hemophilia

-- Postpartum hemorrhage: evidence suggests the presence of an acquired fibrinogen deficiency state, complicated by dilutional coagulopathy and exaggerated fibrinolysis in these patients.
+- Postpartum hemorrhage: evidence suggests that an acquired fibrinogen deficiency state contributes to the condition, complicated by dilutional coagulopathy and exaggerated fibrinolysis